guyandtheworld/Snapdiet/README.md

 <br>

 - [ ] Adding food is too hectic, the drop-down menu looks like shit.
 I couldn't find the `+`, it is too hard to find (So make it more obvious and make it a hardcoded button.
 The food is hard to add.
 Add search option to food items, no of quantity for certain items like dosa, idli and multiply calorie. fix the pop-up food addition UI.
 (See how popular apps hands pop up UI) This is a big feature to be in a pop-up.
 So drop the pop up and take a whole view, sliding up and down like how Quality time handles it.
+(Claimed by Aswin G, Jan 29th 2018)
 <br>